CenturyLink edges closer to Uptime Institute M&O stamp of approval

 According to CenturyLink, it has been committed to meeting the Uptime Institute's rigorous standards for operational excellence in the data center market.

-“Keeping our customers’ businesses running 24/7 is our top priority and we are proud to be achieving such a significant milestone ahead of any other data centre hosting provider," says David Meredith, senior vice president, global data centers at CenturyLink.
+“Keeping our customers’ businesses running 24/7 is our top priority and we are proud to be achieving such a significant milestone ahead of any other data center hosting provider," says David Meredith, senior vice president, global data centers at CenturyLink.

 To meet Uptime Institute requirements and receive the M&O stamp of approval for a single data center, all applicants must meet criteria including staffing, organisation, maintenance, planning, coordination, management and training.